-- 5.1: Activities apply a hands-on approach to achieve the objectives. - 5.2: It is not evident that learners are interacting with other students. - 5.3: No plan is provided for classroom response time or assignment feedback. - 5.4: No requirements are listed for learner interaction.
+5.1: Activities apply a hands-on approach to achieve the objectives.

+5.2: It is not evident that learners are interacting with other students.

+5.3: No plan is provided for classroom response time or assignment feedback.
+A general statement on the course syllabus of a reasonable time frame the instructor will give feedback and answer emails is suggested.
+What is most common is that instructors will state "Please allow 24-hours for a reply on questions sent via email".
+Or, "All grading is posted on Monday of the following week by noon."
+A general, time frame should be outlined for all assignments.
+This is good practice and it will help faculty avoid the never-ending question "What's my grade"?

+5.4: No requirements are listed for learner interaction.
+Best practice for course design encourages active learning.
+This could be project based learning or group collaboration projects.

-F. Course Technology (10 points total) 2 6.1 The tools used in the course support the learning objectives and competencies.
+F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 3 6.2 Course tools promote learner engagement and active learning.
 3 2 6.3 Technologies required in the course are readily obtainable.
 2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 0 Total 8 3

-- 6.1: The tools/equipment used support the learning objectives. - 6.2: Not specifically addressed.
+1 1 Total 9) Comments: 6.1: The tools/equipment used support the learning objectives.
+6.2: Not specifically addressed.
 The tools can be used to support active learning.
-Consider addressing group work. - 6.3: The technology required for this course is supplied (listed in the Enhancements attachment). - 6.4: The technology is current, up-to-date. - 6.5: No links are provided.
-Consider adding links.
+Consider addressing group work.
+6.3: The technology required for this course is assumed to be supplied.
+6.4: The technology is current, up-to-date.
+6.5: A link is provided.